ErickXavier/youtube-spotify-playlist-converter/README.md

 How to use
 ==========

-Copy the JS and run it in the console of your browser on a youtube playlist page (Eg: http://www.youtube.com/playlist?list=PLFC47D95C3AB20CFA)
+Run the contents of y2s.js in the console of your browser on a youtube playlist page (Eg: http://www.youtube.com/playlist?list=PLFC47D95C3AB20CFA)
 Now run Y2S.getSpotifyList();

 An alert box shows up with all the spotify uri's (separated by space) the script could find.